Seeing snow monkeys at Jigokudani in Japan

 As soon as we entered the park and looked across the valley we noticed monkeys moving on the mountain opposite.

-At first they were difficult to spot and their grey bodies seemed to blend into the surrounding rocks.
+At first they were difficult to spot.
+This was because their grey bodies camouflaged into the rocks.
 But gradually we saw more and more of them moving easily across the steep slopes.

 The park straddles a river, which runs from a hot spring and is the monkeys’ favourite place to be in winter.
 There were lots of monkeys on both sides of the river and while they weren’t scared of humans, they weren’t overly-friendly either.
 They didn’t approach people, probably because of the strict no food policy implemented on the site.

-They mainly seemed to be uninterested in people and their principal concerns were basking in the sunshine and grooming.
+They mainly seemed to be uninterested in people.
+Their principal concerns were basking in the sunshine and grooming.

 There were also a few mothers feeding their babies.
 Plus plenty of youngsters who were playing rough and tumble, much to the annoyance of their young female ‘babysitters’.